phalcon-orphanage/docs/en/reference/models.rst

     $sth->execute();

-The good news is that Phalcon do this automatically for you:
+The good news is that Phalcon do this for you automatically:

 .. code-block:: php